AlexanderAlgerbo/AAShell/instructions.md

  So it seems like the string itself is not changed in values but it seems like the whole string is shifted to the right and not only everything on the left.
 While

- What to do next: Write ShellExecuteEx code to run for certain keywords.
-Write builtins.
-Create a method for formatting error codes so that it prints something readable and then create reCalloc method.

  A bug that does not really bother me: When launching for example notepad.exe it returns immediately after starting notepad.
 Notepad stays up but my waitforObject passes.
 When starting a specific txt file in notepad it waits properly.
 As of this moment i am unsure of why but i will continue as it does not impact my usage of the shell.

+  What to do next: Write ShellExecuteEx code to run for certain keywords.
+Write builtins.
+Create a method for formatting error codes so that it prints something readable and then create reCalloc method.

+  We start With writing built ins.
+Then we may use shellExecuteEx if i feel like continuing.

+  Features: Can start exe files, compile code.